 Any pupil, organization, or group of pupils participating in activities who destroys, defaces, damages or removes school property shall be subject to disciplinary action and liability for the cost of restoring the property.

-In addition, when they have reasonable belief that a violation has taken place, principals shall immediately report to law enforcement officials when an act has occurred on school property or at a school-sponsored function that involves damage to school property.
-For the purposes of determining when to make this report, damage to school property shall refer to instances involving:
+Any school employee shall immediately report to the District’s law enforcement agency and to either the local law enforcement agency or to the Kentucky State Police any act which the employee has a reasonable cause to believe has occurred on school property or at a school-sponsored or sanctioned event involving damage to property.

-Intentional harm, and

-Damage beyond minor loss or breakage, excluding normal wear and tear.
+Any school employee who receives information from a student or other person of conduct which is required to be reported shall report the conduct to the District’s law enforcement agency and to either the local law enforcement agency or to the Kentucky State Police.

 Personal Property of School Personnel

 Any pupil, organization, or group of pupils who steals or willfully or wantonly destroys, defaces, or damages the personal property of school personnel on school property, off school property, or at school-sponsored activities shall be subject to suspension or expulsion from school.2